 Bathing Suits

 Since you’ll likely be active on waterslides, in wave pools, etc, be mindful of the swimsuit you bring.
 Make sure you feel comfortable and secure in it.
-If you are going to be in the sun all day, SPF rash guard shirts are always a good idea to have.
+If you will be in the sun all day, SPF rash guard shirts are always a good idea.

 Towels